keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 {: .coal-tar}

 ### THE LAST GREEN AND MAGENTA
 {: .synthesis}

->... zeroing in on what incalculable plot?
-Up here, on the surface, **coaltars**, hydrogenation, **synthesis were always phony, dummy functions to hide the real, the planetary mission** yes perhaps centuries in the unrolling . . . this ruinous plant, waiting for its <span class="etym etym-mauvine">Kabbalists and new alchemists to discover the Key</span>, teach the mysteries to others...

-And if it isn’t exactly <span class="etym etym-basf">Jamf Ölfabriken Werke</span> [oil refineries]? <span class="page-ref">521</span>
-{: .coal-tar}

-> ...from what the black and white of coal and arc-light were about to say . . . no color, and the unreality to go with it—but a familiar unreality, that warns This Is All Being Staged To See What I’ll Do So I Mustn’t Make One Wrong Move . . . on the last day of his life, with Japanese iron whistling down on him from ships that are too far off in the haze for him even to see, he will think of the slowly carbonizing faces of men he thought he knew, **men turning to coal, ancient coal that glistened**, each crystal, in the hoarse sputter of the Jablochkov candles, each flake struck perfect. . .
-**a conspiracy of carbon**, though he never phrased it as “carbon,” it was power he walked away from, the feeling of too much meaningless power, flowing wrong . . . **he could smell Death in it**. <span class="page-ref">351</span> {: .coal-tar}
-[Tchitcherine's father on the coal ship]

-> that <span class="etym etym-basf">IG man’s hotel room</span> may
-have been one of his earlier rehearsals.
-Tchitcherine has a way of getting together with undesirables, <span class="etym etym-mauvine">sub rosa enemies of order, counterrevolutionary odds and ends of humanity</span>: he doesn’t plan it, it just happens, **he is a giant supermolecule with so many open bonds available at any given time**  <span class="page-ref">345</span>
-{: .synthesis}

 > This is the World just before men.
 Too violently pitched alive in constant